 Comprehensive Zoning By-law Review

 By-law 270-2004, as amended, is the City of Brampton’s current Comprehensive Zoning By-law.
-A detailed review and update is now required to ensure conformity with the Official Plan and recent provincial legislation.
-MMM Group Limited, a WSP Global Inc. company, has been retained by the City of Brampton to review the Zoning By-law.
+A detailed review and update is now required to ensure conformity with the Official Plan and recent provincial policy and legislation.
+WSP Canada Group Limited has been retained by the City of Brampton to review the Zoning By-law.

 Zoning is required to be brought into conformity with its corresponding Official Plan within three years of an Official Plan conformity exercise being completed, per section 26 (9) of the Planning Act.
 It is also an opportunity to streamline and consolidate content in a manner that enhances the functionality and accessibility of the document to the widest possible range of users including residents, businesses, consultants, staff, and Council alike.